ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

 > $ make generate-dashboard-certificate
 > ```

-Initially [these](https://github.com/kubernetes/dashboard/blob/master/docs/user/certificate-management.md) are the instructions used to generate the certificate needed on the Kubernetes Secret.
+Initially [these](https://github.com/kubernetes/dashboard/blob/master/docs/user/certificate-management.md) are the instructions used to generate the certificate needed on the **Kubernetes Secret**.

 The [new instructions](https://www.ssls.com/knowledgebase/how-to-fill-in-the-san-fields-in-the-csr/) to generate the certificate mainly differ on the way the *Certificate Signing Request* (*.csr file) is generated.

 Once the **.csr** has been generated this way, we user the same steps to create the **Kubernetes Secret** and deploy the **Ingress Resource**.

-## References:
+## Other References:
 * https://github.com/helm/charts/issues/5007#issuecomment-425151443
 * (Some further troubleshooting) https://medium.com/@ManagedKube/kubernetes-troubleshooting-ingress-and-services-traffic-flows-547ea867b120
 * (How to properly configure access to kubernees dashboard behind nginx ingress) https://serverfault.com/questions/1019919/how-to-properly-configure-access-to-kubernees-dashboard-behind-nginx-ingress